-The pelvic organs include the vagina, cervix, uterus, bladder, urethra, small intestines, and rectum.
-The pelvic organs are held in place by muscles of the pelvic floor.
-Layers of connective tissue called fascia also provide support.
-These supporting muscles and fascia may become torn or stretched, or they may weaken because of aging.
-Problems with pelvic support often are associated with pelvic organ prolapse.
-In this condition, the fascia and muscles can no longer support the pelvic organs.
-As a result, the organs that they support can drop downward.
+The pelvic organs include the vagina, uterus, bladder, urethra, and rectum.
+These organs are held in place by muscles of the pelvic floor.
+Layers of connective tissue also give support.
+Pelvic organ prolapse (POP) occurs when tissue and muscles can no longer support the pelvic organs and they drop down.

 - Organs bulging out of the vagina

 There are several types of prolapse that have different names depending on the part of the body that has dropped:

 - Vaginal vault prolapse—top of the vagina

 Proper diagnosis is key to treating pelvic support problems.
 Your ob-gyn or other health care professional will ask for your medical history and do vaginal and rectal exams.
 You may be examined while lying down or while standing.
 You may be asked to strain or cough during the exam to see if you leak urine.
 You may be checked to see how completely your bladder empties.

 Many women do not need treatment.
 At regular checkups your ob-gyn or other health care professional will keep track of the problem.
 If symptoms become bothersome, treatment may be needed.
 Treatment decisions are based on the following factors: